The London Screenwriters’ Festival is an annual three day conference for screenwriters.

 You can read more about the Pitchfest, here.

-Other popular sessions include… The Advanced Mentoring Script Labs
+Other workshops include… The Advanced Mentoring Script Labs

 The objective of the Labs is to assist writers who have a fully developed screenplay in a specific genre, to move their work to the next level.